asian-code/stock_assistant/README.md

 ## :chart_with_upwards_trend: &nbsp; About Stock Assistant &nbsp; :chart_with_upwards_trend:

 This is a small terminal tool which allows the user to compare possible gain between stocks.
+This tool can fetch the current price of a stock through an API that is limited to 500 per day.

 ------------------------------------------------------------------------